clr-cera/Dot/README.md

-# Dot
+# NixCity
-My dot files!

 ![Alt text](showcaseImages/AwesomeRiceFront.png?raw=true "Title")

-This is a tokyo night/Cyberpunk customization for my main desktop
+This is a tokyo night/Cyberpunk customization for my main desktop using AwesomeWM.

 Anyone is welcome to download it, modify it and republish it if given the respective credits!